s-ol/alive/docs/guide.md

       ( print "hello world" )

-It is however recommended to follow the [clojure style guide][clojure-style] as much as it does apply to alive.
+It is however recommended to follow the [clojure style guide][clojure-style] as much as it does apply to alv.
 All further examples in this guide will respect this guideline.

 ### basic types